UCF/Athena-Framework/docs/getting-started/install.md

 ## Source Files

-Athena's source files are available in the `/src/` folder
+Athena's source files are available in the `/src/` folder.

 ### NPM
-If you are using <a href="https://www.npmjs.com/">NPM</a> with your project, you can add Athena as a dependency by running `npm install UCF/Athena-Framework --save` in the root of your project, or by adding Athena to your package.json file and running `npm install`.
+If you are using <a href="https://www.npmjs.com/">NPM</a> with your project, you can add Athena as a dependency by running `npm install ucf-athena-framework --save` in the root of your project, or by adding ucf-athena-framework to your package.json file and running `npm install`.
 Make sure you also include jQuery and Tether.

 **package.json**
 <pre><code>{